zefhemel/matterless/README.md

     - GET
     - POST
 ```

+Whenever you submit your application to serverless (either via the bot or command line) it will tell you at what URLs your endpoints are exposed.

 ### Function: HelloWorldHTTP
 The `event` data you will receive for an HTTP event is [as follows](https://github.com/zefhemel/matterless/blob/master/pkg/definition/http.go):